scottylabs-labrador/CMUService/README.md

 **Getting Start**

-NOTE: Require Supabase ANON Key and Project URL to run most updated version locally.
+NOTE: Require Stripe and Supabase ANON Key and Project URL to run most updated version locally.

 Go to https://cmu-service-6zz5.vercel.app/ for an earlier version